 Most older adults would require a medical detox to safely detox off prescription drugs, alcohol, or street drugs.
 Health professionals treating older adults need to be aware of all the medications a person is taking.
 Medical conditions and mental health concerns also need to be evaluated before withdrawal management.
 Residential and outpatient treatment services are used, and the severity of addiction determines what method of treatment is the best option.
 Residential drug rehabilitation provides the most comprehensive level of care because all services are provided onsite, and there is 24-hour medical support.

 Additionally, recovery support and relapse prevention are essential.
-Support groups are often an essential part of substance abuse treatment.
+Support groups are often an essential part of substance use treatment.
 Older adults benefit from age-specific support groups, such as 12-step meetings.
-Peer support is accessible and easy for older adults to access when they finish substance abuse treatment.
+Peer support is accessible and easy for older adults to access when they finish substance use treatment.

-Substance Abuse Among Seniors is a Growing Problem
+Substance use Among Seniors is a Growing Problem

 The use of illicit drugs in older adults is much lower than among other adults, but it is increasing.
 Older adults are more likely to misuse medicines by forgetting to take their medication or taking it too often.
 Many older adults take substances to cope with big life changes, and most admissions to treatment centers in this age group are for alcohol.
 According to an article published in Clinical Geriatric Medicine, the initial wave of baby boomers turned 65 in 2011—approximately 30% of the total population in the United States.
 Between 2010 and 2030, the number of older adults in the nation will increase from 40.3 million to 72.1 million.